Trow-Registry/trow/DEVELOPING.md

 # Developing Trow

-## Using Docker
+## Using Docker/Podman

-The easiest way to build and test Trow is by using the [Dockerfiles](./docker/README.md) and associated scripts.
+The easiest way to build and test Trow is by using the [Containerfiles](./docker/README.md) and associated scripts.
 If you want a local binary, the Trow executable can be copied out of the final image.
-The only dependency for building Trow in this way is Docker.
+The only dependency for building Trow in this way is Docker or Podman.

 ## Using Local Tools

 Trow is written in [Rust](https://www.rust-lang.org/).
-At the moment, we use Rust nightly due to a dependency on the [Rocket](https://rocket.rs/) framework.

 To compile Rust locally, first install [rustup](https://www.rust-lang.org/tools/install) if you haven't already.
 Set the compiler default to nightly with `rustup default nightly` and run `rustup